hoeyinc/CTF/README.md

 <details>
   <summary>Step three</summary>

   <br> You should see a randomly generated decimal value, converting this value into binary will provide the required flag.
-There are many websites able to convert       decimal to binary, e.g. https://www.rapidtables.com/convert/number/decimal-to-binary.html
+There are many websites available for converting decimal to binary, e.g. https://www.rapidtables.com/convert/number/decimal-to-binary.html

   ![convertme output](https://miro.medium.com/max/720/1*EVS3VMu9wXUuJNHZaFNzCg.png)
 </details>